MAX Orange Line (TriMet): Revival and funding

 In July 2008, Metro adopted a locally preferred alternative (LPA) route for the second-phased Portland–Milwaukie line that began at the southern end of the Portland Transit Mall and terminated at Southeast Park Avenue in Oak Grove, just south of Milwaukie proper in unincorporated Clackamas County; the alignment was extended beyond Southeast Lake Road in downtown Milwaukie, which had been the terminus in the 2003 LPA.
 The 2008 LPA also proposed a new bridge that would carry MAX and the Portland Streetcar over the Willamette River, in lieu of the Hawthorne Bridge, amid fears that the latter would create a traffic bottleneck.
 This new bridge had been proposed to run between RiverPlace on the west end and the Oregon Museum of Science and Industry (OMSI) on the east end, but the 2008 LPA introduced a new alternative that moved its west end farther south to the South Waterfront.
 The new bridge would accommodate only transit vehicles, bicycles, and pedestrians, and spanning 1720 ft, it would become the largest "car-free" bridge in the country upon completion.
 The project's final environmental impact statement was published in October 2010.

-The Portland–Milwaukie Light Rail Project was budgeted at $1.49 billion, of which federal funding covered $745.2 million under the New Starts program.
+The PMLR project was budgeted at $1.49 billion, of which federal funding covered $745.2 million under the New Starts program.
 Despite TriMet's request for a 60-percent federal share, the Federal Transit Administration (FTA) only committed 50 percent, lower than any previous MAX project.
 Oregon provided the second-largest share at $355.2 million, mostly sourced from state lottery bond proceeds.
 Metro, TriMet, Clackamas County, Portland, Milwaukie, and in-kind property donations contributed $249.3 million to the remaining local-match funds.
 TriMet and the FTA entered into a funding agreement in May 2012.
 Clackamas County had originally agreed to allocate $25 million to the project but later negotiated a reduction to $22.6 million due to Measure 3-401, an anti-light rail initiative that light rail opponents placed on the ballot.
 The measure stipulated voter approval before officials could use county funds to finance, design, construct, or operate rail lines in the county.
 On September 18, 2012, Measure 3-401 passed with 60 percent of the vote.
-Afterwards, Clackamas County attempted to end its involvement with the project, appealing to TriMet to terminate the extension at Southeast Tacoma/Johnson Creek station, just north of the county line.
+Afterwards, Clackamas County attempted to end its involvement with the project, appealing to TriMet to terminate the extension at SE Tacoma/Johnson Creek station, just north of the county line.
 TriMet filed a lawsuit, and in July 2013, a circuit court upheld the county's financial obligation and the project's continuation.